9280 S. Kyrene Rd.

 So, if you’re wondering how to write a thank you card to wedding guests in a kind but efficient way, we’ve got you set.
 Below we cover the thank you card basics and then provide example templates you can use to get the job done fast!

-There are three things that every wedding thank you card should contain:
+There are five things that every wedding thank you card should contain:

 It’s a pretty simple formula, but the task can still seem overwhelming.
 When there are hundreds of cards to write, you might find yourself lacking in creativity and time.